Best Haircuts for Curly Hair 2025: Complete Guide to Embracing Your Curls

 Understanding Your Curl Type

-- Type 3 (Curly): Well-defined spiral curls, prone to dryness
+- Type 3 (Curly): Well-defined spirals that spring up when dry.
+Gorgeous but prone to dryness — moisture is everything here.

-- Type 4 (Coily/Kinky): Tight coils or zig-zag patterns, very delicate
+- Type 4 (Coily/Kinky): Tight coils or zig-zag patterns.
+The most delicate texture and needs the most careful handling.

 Best Haircuts for Curly Hair